tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_get_auth_keys.md

     * **Application Namespace**: localhost
 7. Click **Save App**.

-After your app registers, you should see an ID, secret, and namespace for the app.
+After registering your app, you should see an ID, secret, and namespace for the app.
 Copy this information into a place you can easily access since you'll need it to make requests.

 {: .tip}
 Keep in mind how users authorize calls with an API &mdash; this is something you usually cover in API documentation.
 Later in the course, we will dive into [authorization methods](docapis_more_about_authorization.html) in more detail.